-The diesel system is not equipped with antisiphon valves and there is a fuel return line to return unused fuel to the fuel tank.
+The diesel fuel system works much like the gas system.
+However, the diesel system is not equipped with anti-siphon valves and there is a fuel return line to return unused fuel to the fuel tank.
 The diesel system may require priming after servicing.
 Refer to the generator owner's manual for information on priming.

-Make sure the fuel valve is in the "ON" position before attempting to start the generator.
+Make sure the fuel valve on top of the fuel tank is in the ON position before attempting to start the generator.

-A water separator type fuel filter is installed near the diesel fuel tank.
-The fuel filter has a sediment bowl that must be inspected frequently for water to ensure an adequate supply of clean, water-free fuel is supplied to the engine.
+A water-separator type fuel filter is installed near the generator.
+The fuel filter has a sediment bowl that must be inspected for water frequently to ensure an adequate supply of clean, water-free fuel is supplied to the engine.
 Inspect the filter periodically and change the element as needed.